texfaq/texfaq.github.io/FAQ-papergeom.md

 serves for the extension `dvipdfmx` and
 `xdvipdfmx`).

-If you're using PDFLaTeX or XeTeX, load with
+If you're using pdfLaTeX or XeTeX, load with
 ```latex
 \usepackage[program-option,...]{geometry}
 ```